-Mortality statistics classified by place of death were published in 1979 for the first time since 1958 (tables 1-30, 1-31, and 1-32).
-In addition, mortality data were also available for the first time in 1979 for the status of decedent when death occurred in a hospital or medical center.
-The 1989 data were obtained from the following two items appearing on the revised U.S. Standard Certificate of Death: (1)
+Mortality statistics by place of death were published in 1979 for the first time since 1958 (tables 1-30- 1-32).
+In addition, mortality data also were available for the first time in 1979 for the status of decedent when death occurred in a hospital or medical center.
+The 1990 data were obtained from the following two items appearing on the revised U.S. Standard Certificate of Death: (1)

-Item 9a.
-Place of Death (check only one) Hospital: Inpatient, ER/Outpatient, DOA Other: Nursing Home, Residence, Other (specify) Item 9b.
+- Item 9a.
+Place of Death (check only one) Hospital: Inpatient, ER/Outpatient, DOA Other: Nursing Home, Residence, Other (specify) - Item 9b.
 Facility Name (If not institution, give street and number)

-Before to the 1989 revision of the Standard Certificate of Death, information on place of death and status of decedent should be determined if the hospital or institution indicated Inpatient, Outpatient, ER, and DOA, and if the name of the hospital or institution, which was used to determine the type of facility, on the certificate.
-The change to a checkbox format in many states for this item may affect the comparability of data between 1989 and previous years.
+Before to the 1989 revision of the Standard Certificate of Death, information on place of death and status of decedent should be determined if the hospital or institution indicated Inpatient, Outpatient, ER, and DOA, and if the name of the hospital or institution, which was used to determine the kind of facility, appeared on the certificate.
+The change to a checkbox format in many States for this item may affect the comparability of data between 1989 and previous years.

 Except for Oklahoma, all of the States (including New York City) and the District of Columbia have item 9 (or its equivalent) on their certificates.
 Louisiana's certificate was revised in 1989, but the computer system was not changed.
 Therefore, the same detail categories used in 1988 were used in 1989.
-As a result, not all categories, were available.
-For all reporting States and the District of Columbia in the Vital Statistics Cooperative Program, NCHS accepts the State definition, classification, or code for hospitals, medical centers, nursing homes, or other institutions.
+As a result, not all categories were available.
+For all reporting States and the District of Columbia in the VSCP, NCHS accepts the state definition, classification, or code for hospitals, medical centers, nursing homes, or other institutions.

 Effective with data year 1980, the coding for place of death and status of decedent was modified.
 A new coding category was added: "Death on arrival--hospital, clinic, medical center name not given."
-Deaths coded to this category are tabulated in tables 1-30, 1-31, and 1-32.
+Deaths coded to this category are tabulated in tables 1-30-1-32.
 Had the 1979 coding categories been used, these deaths would have been tabulated as "Place unknown."

-California-For the first five months of data year 1989, California coded "residence" to "other" for "Place of Death."
+California--For the first five months of data year 1989, California coded "residence" to "other" for "Place of Death."